Skip to:

 Milestones and timeline

 To keep a project on track, you need clear milestones and a realistic timeline.
-This section outlines key dates, such as design reviews, development sprints, and release deadlines.
+This section of a PRD outlines key dates, such as design reviews, development sprints, and release deadlines.
 It provides a roadmap for the project's progression and helps coordinate work across different teams.

 The milestones and timeline section should also include dependencies between tasks and teams, allowing for better project management and resource allocation.
 This helps you anticipate potential bottlenecks and adjust plans accordingly to stay on schedule.